 Tea Reservation Policy

+All tea reservations will be confirmed by telephone in the week prior to the tea.
+If your reservation is confirmed, you will be responsible for payment.
 Credit card information and phone number must accompany reservation.
 Credit cards will be processed one week prior to the event unless cancelled by that date.
 No cancellations will be accepted after credit card has been processed.

 Call the Kelton House, (614) 464-2022, to get further information on upcoming teas.